 Factors Affecting Car Key Replacement Cost

-However, the dealership charges much more than the locksmith.
+However, the dealership is going to charge much more than a locksmith.
 You could also wait longer for service.
-If you have a newer car, we strongly recommend going to the dealership though.
+If you have a newer car, I strongly recommend going to the dealership, though.

 2. Key Type

-The basic key is going to be far less than the smart key.
+A basic key is going to cost far less than a smart key.
 However, this is one factor that you have no control over.